 Norton Mobile Security for Android, listed in the Google Play Store as Norton Security and Antivirus, has consistently delivered, with both excellent malware protection and a slightly unique feature set that gives a bit of added value to its users.

-While the premium version's yearly price was bumped back up since the last time I reviewed the app, it's no more expensive than some of the other best Android antivirus apps.
+While Norton Mobile Security's yearly price was bumped back up since the last time I reviewed the app, it's no more expensive than some of the other best Android antivirus apps.

-However, Norton is still twice the price of Bitdefender Mobile Security, which delivers comparable malware protection and has some unique features of its own.
+However, Norton Mobile Security is still twice the price of Bitdefender Mobile Security, which delivers comparable malware protection and has some unique features of its own.

-Sadly, that all ended in December 2019, when Norton quietly killed Mobile Security's free tier, along with the app's excellent anti-theft functions and a couple of other features.
+Sadly, that all ended in December 2019, when Norton quietly killed the free tier, along with the app's excellent anti-theft functions and a couple of other features.

-The subscription fee for Norton Mobile Security is $29.99 (for a time, it was $24.99), but there is typically a deal on the first year for new subscribers that brings the initial yearly price closer to $15 to $20 in addition to a 30-day free trial.
+The subscription fee for Norton Mobile Security for Android is $29.99 (for a time, it was $24.99), but there is typically a deal on the first year for new subscribers that brings the initial yearly price closer to $15 to $20 in addition to a 14-day free trial.

 As Norton is one of the largest computer antivirus companies, there are also options for those looking to protect their laptops and desktops along with their mobile devices.